A Novel Hierarchical Co-Optimization Framework for Coordinated Task Scheduling and Power Dispatch in Computing Power Networks: Related Works

 \subsection{Carbon-Aware Workload Scheduling}

-The field of green computing has produced a significant body of work on carbon-aware scheduling for geo-distributed data centers.
-A common strategy is spatio-temporal scheduling \cite{ye2024deep}, which involves shifting computational workloads in time ("temporal flexibility") or space ("geographical flexibility") to data centers with lower electricity prices or cleaner energy mixes.
-These methods often leverage real-time carbon intensity signals from services like WattTime\footnote{https://watttime.org/data-science/data-signals/} to guide scheduling decisions.
+A substantial body of work on carbon-aware scheduling for geographically distributed data centers.
+A common strategy is spatio-temporal scheduling \cite{ye2024deep}, which involves shifting computational workloads in time or space to data centers with lower electricity prices or cleaner energy mixes.
+These methods often leverage real-time carbon intensity to guide scheduling.

 To manage carbon emissions over the long term, some works have proposed online algorithms based on Lyapunov optimization \cite{ma2025greening}.
-This technique transforms a long-term average constraint, e.g., a carbon budget, into a series of real-time optimization subproblems by maintaining a "virtual queue" that tracks the deviation from the budget.
+This technique transforms a long-term average constraint into a series of real-time optimization subproblems by maintaining a ``virtual queue" that tracks the deviation from the budget.
 The scheduler is then penalized for actions that increase this queue length \cite{xu2024optimal}.
-While powerful, this line of research suffers from a critical limitation.
+This line of research suffers from a critical limitation.
 It almost universally treats the power grid as an exogenous system.
 The price and carbon intensity signals are assumed to be external inputs that are unaffected by the scheduling decisions.
-This assumption breaks down at scale, as the collective actions of large CPNs can and will influence grid operations, market prices, and the generation mix.
+This assumption breaks down at scale, as the collective actions of large CPNs can influence grid operations, market prices, and the generation mix.
 Specifically, we have done a study comparing four countries: Germany, the Netherlands, France, and Brazil, as these have very different energy mixes and therefore the variability of the carbon intensity is very different among them.